RZEPI/DynatraceBackend/README.md

 ```
 For Windows:
 ```
-./initialization.bat
+initialization.bat
 ```
 Nextly, in your browser type `localhost:8888` in search bar to use GUI
-Usage of command `curl` in command prompt is also handled but unrecommanded(it returns whole header on Windows)
+Usage of command `curl` in command prompt is also handled but unrecommanded(GUI is more user friendly)
 Example of text command:
 ```
 curl http://localhost:8888/minmaxval/gbp/2